 Resources for research

-Because there are more research positions than there are students to fill them, the problem is often how to narrow down opportunities rather than how to find them.
+More than two dozen departments provide research grants for undergraduates.
 “Research assistant needed” is a common sight on department bulletin boards.
-More than two dozen departments provide research grants for undergraduates.
 The College encourages faculty and student collaboration through hundreds of fellowships, research opportunities, and grants every year.
 Funding for research is also available through such avenues as the Summer International Travel Grants.